ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    I'm open to suggestions.
 File an issue if you think it's worth ;).

 5. Why using delta-seconds instead of UNIX Timestamp?
-Why HTTP-date is NOT RECOMMENDED?
+Why IMF-fixdate is NOT RECOMMENDED?
    Why not using subsecond precision?

    Using delta-seconds permits to align with `Retry-After`, which is returned in similar contexts,